goreleaser/goreleaser/www/docs/deprecations.md

 This page is used to list deprecation notices across GoReleaser.

-Deprecated options will be removed after ~6 months from the time they were deprecated.
+Deprecated options are only removed on major versions of GoReleaser.

+Nevertheless, it's a good thing to keep your configuration up-to-date to prevent any issues.

 You can check your use of deprecated configurations by running: